joalla/discogs_client/docs/source/fetching_data.md

 ```

 Once the release instance is created, you can query which collection folder the release
 belongs to.
-From there you can perform an action on the release, such as adding or removing the release from your collection:
+From there you can perform an action on the release, such as adding notes
+or removing the release from your collection:

 ```python
 folder = me.collection_folders[instance.folder_id]